Sex Crimes

 Q: What is a sexual offense?

-AA sexual offense involves sexual conduct without consent by the other person.
+AA sexual offense involves sexual conduct with someone under the age of consent and/or without consent by the other person.
 Without consent includes any of the following (A.R.S. §13-1401):

 • The victim is intentionally deceived to believe that the person is the victim's spouse